 Watanabe:

-Finally, Chairman Harada commented,
+Finally, Chairman Harada commented as follows:

-immediately put the new slogan "Spreading Smiles" into practice, drawing laughter from the audience.
+immediately put the new slogan, "Spreading smiles," into practice, drawing laughter from the audience.

 Information